AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 As we can see, to manually tile individual loops is very labor-intensive and error-prone for large applications.  has incorporated the tiling construct into MFIter so that the application codes can get the benefit of tiling easily.
 An MFIter loop with tiling is almost the same as the non-tiling version.
 The first example in
-Section [sec:basics:mfiter:notiling] requires only two minor
+Section \ `15.1 <#sec:basics:mfiter:notiling>`__ requires only two minor
 changes: (1) passing true when defining MFIter to indicate tiling; (2) calling tilebox instead of validbox to obtain the work region for the loop iteration.